oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/fixed_resource_policy.rst

 #.
 If ``USE_GPU`` is defined, a ``fixed_resouce_policy`` is constructed that targets the GPU.
 #. ``submit_and_wait`` is invoked with the policy as the first argument.
 The user-provided function will be passed the selected queue.
 #.
 For clarity when run, the type of device is displayed.
 #.
-The queue is used in function to perform an asynchronous offload.
+The queue is used in a function to perform an asynchronous offload.
 The SYCL event returned from the call to ``submit`` is returned.
 Returning an event is required for functions passed to ``submit`` and ``submit_and_wait``.

 Selection Algorithm
 -------------------

 The selection algorithm for ``fixed_resource_policy`` always returns the same specific resource from its set of resources.
-The index of the resource is set during construction or deferrred initialiazation.
+The index of the resource is set during construction or deferred initialization.

-Simplified, expository implementaton of the selection algorithm:
+Simplified, expository implementation of the selection algorithm:

 .. code::